 - Primary country: Belarus

-- Also used in: Azerbaijan, Canada, Czech Republic, Estonia, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Republic of Moldova, Poland, Russian Federation, Tajikistan, Turkmenistan, Ukraine, United States, Uzbekistan
+- Also used in: Azerbaijan, Canada, Czech Republic, Estonia, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Poland, Russian Federation, Tajikistan, Turkmenistan, Ukraine, United States, Uzbekistan

 - Religion: Christian, Muslim